Limit Theorems for step reinforced random walks with regularly varying memory: Step Reinforced Random Walk with Regularly Varying Memory

 \begin{remark} The above theorem confirms that $p=p_c$ is the point of criticality, where the variance of $a_n \mu_n S_n$ changes from diverging to $\infty$ to being bounded.
-Theorem~\ref{growth of ES_n^2}~\eqref{var Sn subcritical} suggests that in the critical case with unbounded $\{v_n\}$, RVSRRW will scale like $\sigma_n$.
-This scaling is, in general, distinct from $\sqrt{n \log n}$ -- the scale typically used in the critical case of SRRW in~\cite{Bertenghi2022} or the model considered by \citet{Laulin2022}.
+Theorem~\ref{growth of ES_n^2}~\eqref{var Sn subcritical} suggests that in the critical case with unbounded $\{v_n\}$, SRRW-RVM will scale like $\sigma_n$.
+This scaling is, in general, distinct from $\sqrt{n \log n}$, which is the scale typically used in the critical case of SRRW or ERW (see, for example~\cite{Bertenghi2022} or the model considered by \citet{Laulin2022}).
 Further, in the critical case with bounded $\{v_n\}$, it is suggested by Proposition~\ref{Asymptotics of martingale M_n} that there will be almost sure and $L^2$ convergence.
 In Section~\ref{sec: examples}, we shall give interesting examples satisfying the cases where $\sigma_n^2$ is not asymptotically equivalent to $n \log n$. \end{remark}